 You can make one yourself or get one from the store.
 It doesn’t matter how you make it; even a short piece of rope will do.

-You can use it to retrieve hard-to-reach logs, skidding, or lifting when you use your winch with an ATV log trailer with a crane.
+You can use it to retrieve hard-to-reach logs, skidding, or for lifting when you use your winch with an ATV log trailer with a crane.

-Choker chain
+Choker Chain

 Their robustness and failproof operation make them my favorite log attachment tool for any log winching application.